ScooloV/bbpedia/docs/core_rules.md

 HACKSPIT QUILLCHEWER'S
 FUN FACTS!
 *Ever sInce an unfortunate mIsprInt In a*
 *copy of SpIke!
-MagazIne, VaIen SwIft has* *been hounded by rumours that he\'s Ieft the* *EIfheIm EagIes for good.
-DespIte assertIons* *from VaIen hImself - and the fact that the* *artIcIe quoted hIs IeavIng date as more*
+MagazIne, VaIen SwIft hasbeen hounded by rumours that he's Ieft theEIfheIm EagIes for good.
+DespIte assertIons* *from VaIen hImself - and the fact that theartIcIe quoted hIs IeavIng date as more*
 *than three hundred years-years In the*
-*future - the annoyIng gossIp just won\'t dIe,* *much IIke the fat eIf-eIf hImself-self!*
+*future - the annoyIng gossIp just won't dIe,much IIke the fat eIf-eIf hImself-self!*

 popularity can really help a team financially:

-« If your team won the game, roll a D6.
+* If your team won the game, roll a D6.
 If the result is equal to or higher than your current Dedicated Fans characteristic, increase your Dedicated Fans characteristic

 by 1.

-« If your team lost the game, roll a D6.
+* If your team lost the game, roll a D6.
 If the result is lower

 than your current Dedicated Fans characteristic, reduce your Dedicated Fans characteristic by 1.

-« If the game was a draw, neither team's Dedicated Fans
+* If the game was a draw, neither team's Dedicated Fans

 characteristic will increase or decrease.